For urgent consular assistance call

 Dry your hands on a clean towel.

-STIs are common in the Marshall Islands.
-During sex, use condoms or other barrier protection.
+STIs are common in Marshall Islands.
+Take safety precautions.

 Get vaccinated against mumps with the measles mumps rubella (MMR) vaccine (2 doses) before you go.